-In September 2020, the Company announced that it had entered into an option agreement with Omineca Mining and Metals Ltd ("OMM") to allow OMM to earn a 50% interest in CanAlaska's 100% owned Quesnel porphyry copper project in British Columbia.
-OMM may earn up to 50% interest in the project by issuing 300,000 common shares of OMM and by completing a 2,000 metre diamond drill program within 12 months of the TSX Venture Exchange approval date.
-The project is centered on Mouse Mountain which has a hydrothermal system with copper-gold mineralization spread over a large area associated with typical copper porphyry style alteration.
+In September 2020, The Company announced that it had entered into an option agreement with Omineca Mining and Metals Ltd to allow Omineca to earn a 50% interest in the Company's 100% owned Quesnel porphyry copper project in British Columbia.
+Omineca may earn up to a 50% interest in the project by issuing 300,000 common shares of Omineca and by completing a 2,000 metre drill diamond program within 12 months of the TSX Venture Exchange approval date.
+The Quesnel project is centered on Mouse Mountain which has a hydrothermal system with copper-gold mineralization spread over a large area associated with typical copper porphyry style alteration.